What is Open Door Capital and how does it work?

 Can Open Door Capital accept 1031 proceeds?

-Why a Fund vs. A Project Specific Syndication?
+Am I investing in a Fund or a Project Specific Syndication?

 Who is eligible to invest with Open Door Capital?

-Currently, our offerings are 506c which require you to be an accredited investor.
+Currently, our offerings are 506c which require you to be an Accredited Investor.
+Click here for more information about what it takes to become an Accredited Investor.

 What tax documents should I expect to receive?

-You will receive a K-1 (issued from our fund-level CPA) at the end of each year.
-You will be able to access and download these from the investor portal.
+You will receive a K-1 at the end of each year for each of your investments.
+You’ll be able to access these documents from our secure investor portal.

 Does any depreciation or losses get passed through to the investor?